-Insulin lispro is an insulin analog that is FDA-approved for the treatment of patients with diabetes mellitus types 1 and 2, to control hyperglycemia.
+Insulin lispro is an insulin analog that is FDA-approved for the treatment of patients with diabetes mellitus types 1 and 2 to control hyperglycemia.
 Its off-label uses include treating patients with mild-to-moderate diabetic ketoacidosis, gestational diabetes mellitus, and mild-to-moderate hyperosmolar hyperglycemic state.
-One unit of insulin lispro has been shown to be as potent as one unit of human insulin in lowering glucose.
+One unit of insulin lispro is as potent as one unit of human insulin in lowering glucose.

 Insulin lispro is a rapid-acting, human insulin analog that works parenterally to lower blood glucose by regulating the metabolism of carbohydrates, proteins, and fats.
 It works by binding to a glycoprotein receptor specific to insulin on the surface of target cells.
 These receptors are found on a variety of target tissues, including adipose tissue, skeletal muscle, and the liver.

 Insulin prompts the cellular uptake of amino acids and increases cellular permeability to a variety of ions.
 Lastly, insulin can movie potassium intracellularly by activating sodium-potassium ATPase.

 The drug itself is synthesized by using a special non-pathogenic laboratory strain of the bacteria Escherichia coli which has been genetically altered by adding the gene for insulin lispro.
 Human insulin, normally secreted by the pancreas, has the amino acids lysine and proline at positions B28 and B29.
 Insulin lispro has these amino acids in the reverse positions, with proline at position B28 and lysine at position B29.

 Insulin lispro is available in 100 units/mL and 200 units/mL concentrations.
 It can be administered subcutaneously (as an injection or as a continuous infusion), or intravenously (IV).